Cat Stevens: 1990s–2006: as Yusuf Islam

-Islam has reflected that his decision to leave the Western pop music business was perhaps too quick with too little communication for his fans.
-For most it was a surprise, and even his long-time guitarist Alun Davies said in later interviews that he hadn't believed that his friend would actually go through with it after his many forays into other religions throughout their relationship.
+Islam has reflected that his decision to leave the Western pop-music business was perhaps too quick with too little communication for his fans.
+For most it was a surprise, and even his long-time guitarist Alun Davies said in later interviews that he had not believed that his friend would actually go through with it after his many forays into other religions throughout their relationship.
 Islam himself has said the "cut" between his former life and his life as a Muslim might have been too quick, and too severe, and that more people might have been better informed about Islam, and given an opportunity to better understand it, and himself, if he had simply removed those items that were considered harām, in his performances, allowing him to express himself musically and educate listeners through his music without violating any religious constraints.

 In 2003, after repeated encouragement from within the Muslim world, Islam once again recorded "Peace Train" for a compilation CD, which also included performances by David Bowie and Paul McCartney.
 He performed "Wild World" in Nelson Mandela's 46664 concert with his earlier collaborator, Peter Gabriel, the first time he had publicly performed in English in 25 years.

 In December 2004, he and Ronan Keating released a new version of "Father and Son": the song entered the charts at number two, behind Band Aid 20's "Do They Know It's Christmas?"
 They also produced a video of the pair walking between photographs of fathers and sons, while singing the song.
 The proceeds of "Father and Son" were donated to the Band Aid charity.
 Keating's former group, Boyzone, had a hit with the song a decade earlier.
 As he had been persuaded before, Islam contributed to the song, because the proceeds were marked for charity.

 On 21 April 2005, Islam gave a short talk before a scheduled musical performance in Abu Dhabi, United Arab Emirates, on the anniversary of the prophet Muhammad's birthday.
 He said: There is a great deal of ignorance in the world about Islam today, and we hope to communicate with the help of something more refined than lectures and talks.
 Our recordings are particularly appealing to the young, having used songs as well as Qur'an verses with pleasing sound effects ...